kivattt/reindev-dashboard/README.md

 # How to install
 - Make sure you have [Go](https://go.dev) installed, and it's in your PATH environment variable
 - Change directory into your ReIndev server.
-This program looks for `server.log` in its parent folder to read from
+This program looks for `server.log` in the parent folder to read from
 - `git clone https://github.com/kivattt/reindev-dashboard`
 - `cd reindev-dashboard`
 - `go build main.go readlog.go`